 Chandigarh, designed by the Swiss architect Le Corbusier, is India's first planned city and boasts sprawling parks, landscaped gardens, a lake, an excellent golf course and a UNESCO World Heritage Site.
 The city is dotted with Corbusier's signature "Open Hand" sculptures; highly emotive symbols of peace and reconciliation he built in response to the partition of India in 1947.

 Against a backdrop of the 8,000 acres of Siswan Forest Range and the foothills of the Himalayas, The Oberoi Sukhvilas Spa Resort presents a landscape of beautiful gardens with fountains, reflection pools and traditional architecture.
-The perfect environs for you to switch off, relax and take some time out.
+The best hotel in Chandigarh offers the perfect environs for you to switch off, relax and take some time out.

 The Oberoi Sukhvilas Spa Resort, Pallanpur Village, New Chandigarh 140110, India